Ciantic/jpas/README.md

 means I can't GPG encrypt whole entry, and parts of the entry must be indexable.

 As a pre-requisite you need to know how to setup and use GPG, otherwise this is not for you.
-Practically this means this tool is inteded for dedicated enthusiasts and not for regular users.
+Practically this means this tool is intended for dedicated enthusiasts and not for regular users.

 jpas's open and save commands [are also available as bash